The North Carolina Division of Motor Vehicles, or DMV, can suspend your drivers’ license for a number of reasons, including the following:

 Once your license is reinstated, any points you’ve accrued are canceled.

-Your criminal defense attorney can help you manage the license reinstatement process.
+A Raleigh driver's license reinstatement lawyer can help you manage the license reinstatement process.
 If you find yourself in need of assistance, Attorney Cotten can help.
-He has served hundreds of satisfied clients through Wake, Johnston, Harnett, Orange, Sampson, Lee, and Chatham Counties.
+He has served hundreds of satisfied clients through Wake County, Johnston, Harnett, Orange, Sampson, Lee, and Chatham Counties.
 Give him a call or click over to the main page to chat with a legal assistant.